On the L-infinity description of the Hitchin Map: Introduction

 \section{Introduction}

-One of the routes to deformation theory in characteristic zero -- as laid down by Deligne, Drinfeld, Gerstenhaber, Goldman-Millson, Kontsevich, Nijenhuis and Richardson, Schlessinger, Stasheff and Quillen -- is via differential graded Lie algebras.
-Moreover, one expects, after Kontsevich, that locally the formal geometry of moduli problems is in fact controlled by a richer structure: an $L_\infty$-algebra (strongly homotopy Lie algebra).
-According to this paradigm, natural morphisms of moduli spaces (deformation functors) are induced by $L_\infty$-morphisms of the corresponding $L_\infty$-algebras.
+The idea that deformation problems are controlled by differential graded Lie algebras (dgla's) has been a key guiding principle in (characteristic zero) deformation theory.
+This philosophy, currently subsumed in the work of J.Lurie, has been actively exploited by Deligne, Drinfeld, Gerstenhaber, Goldman--Millson, Kontsevich, Nijenhuis--Richardson, Schlessinger, Stasheff and Quillen, since the earliest days of the subject.
+Kontsevich argued in \cite{kontsevich_def_quant} that the formal geometry of moduli problems is governed by a richer structure: an $L_\infty$-algebra (strongly homotopy Lie algebra), and natural transformations between deformation functors are induced by $L_\infty$-morphisms of the controlling dgla's.
+For example, it is shown in \cite{manetti_fiorenza_cartan} that Griffiths' period map is induced by an $L_\infty$-morphism.
+In a certain sense, an $L_\infty$-morphism encodes the ``Taylor expansion'' of a morphism of pointed formal varieties (\cite{kontsevich_def_quant}, \S 4.1).
+By general deformation-theoretic arguments its linear part is a morphism of obstruction theories.

+In view of this, given a pair of deformation functors and a natural transformation between them, one is confronted with the questions of identifying controlling dgla's and a corresponding $L_\infty$-morphism.
+Apart from being aesthetically pleasing, this gives additional information for the obstruction spaces of the two functors.
+The main result in this note is a particular example of such a setup.

-Let $G$ be a complex reductive Lie group of rank $N$.
-Consider a Higgs pair $(\bP,\theta)$ on a compact, K\"ahler manifold $X$.
-Here $\bP$ is a principal $G$-bundle on $X$ and $\theta$ is an element of $H^0(X,\ad \bP\otimes \Omega_X^1)$, satisfying $\theta\wedge\theta=0$.
-We can associate to such a pair the spectral invariants of $\theta$.
-For instance, if $G$ is a classical group, $\theta$ is given locally by a matrix of holomorphic 1-forms, and one takes the coefficients of its characteristic polynomial.
+Let $X$ be a compact complex manifold, and $G$ be a complex reductive Lie group of rank $N$, with Lie algebra $\fg$.
+By an \emph{$\Omega^1_X$-valued $G$-Higgs bundle (Higgs pair) on $X$} we shall mean a pair $(\bP,\theta)$, consisting of a holomorphic principal $G$-bundle $\bP\to X$, and a section $\theta\in H^0(X,\ad \bP\otimes \Omega_X^1)$, satisfying $\theta\wedge\theta=0$.
+The Hitchin map associates to $(\bP,\theta)$ the spectral invariants of $\theta$.
+After some choices, these invariants determine a point in $\cB=\bigoplus_{d_i} H^0(X,S^{d_i}\Omega^1_X)$, where $d_i$ are the degrees of the basic $G$-invariant polynomials on $\fg$.
+For example, if $G$ is a classical group, then $\theta$ can be represented locally on $X$ by a matrix of holomorphic 1-forms, with commuting components.
+Then the Hitchin map assigns to it the coefficients of its characteristic polynomial.
+Considering Higgs pairs on $X\times \textrm{Spec}A$, for an Artin local ring $A$, allows one to define the Hitchin map as a natural transformation between suitable deformation functors, see Section \ref{dgla}.